Updates

 Can You Recycle Soft Plastic in Ireland?

+Yes, you can!
 Soft plastic is any type of plastic that you can scrunch in your hand.
 Good examples of soft plastic are shrink wrap, plastic carrier bags, toilet roll wrappers, plastic bread bags, zip lock bags, and bubble wrap.

-If the plastic doesn’t stretch, this means it’s laminated or coated and, therefore, probably not recyclable.
-These types of plastic are removed during our sorting process and sent for waste-to-energy recovery.
+A good indicator to identify whether plastic is soft and recyclable is to pull on the plastic to see if it stretches.
+This means the plastic is not laminated and can be recycled.
+If the plastic doesn’t stretch this means it’s laminated or coated, indicating it is much more unlikely to be recyclable.
+These types of plastic are removed during our sorting process and sent for waste to energy recovery.
 Examples of non-soft plastics are foil-based packaging, netting, polystyrene or foam.

 Interesting Facts about Plastic